explodinglabs/powersync/README.md

 docker run --detach --name refresh.js --publish 8080:8080 ghcr.io/explodinglabs/refresh.js
 ```

+Port 8080 is exposed for you to `POST` to and for the browser connect to.
+This
+port is hard-coded in `refresh.js`.
+If you want to use a different port,
+download `refresh.js` and edit the port on the first line.

 ### Create a Channel

 Create the `changes` channel by simply post an event to it: